KgfslTechTeam/proliveapi/README.md

 ![mobile](http://apps.kgfsl.com/proliveapitest/logs/MobileApp.png)

 2.Favourite Task List – You can add your Frequent Task IDs in App’s Favourite List, so it’s very easy to update your work log entry.
+   ####Steps
-Step 1: On a particular task check out the mark as favourite radio button to save your task in favourite list.
+1. On a particular task check out the mark as favourite radio button to save your task in favourite list.
-Step 2: Touch the refresh button on the top to get your list update and you can view your favourite task by touching star icon.
+2. Touch the refresh button on the top to get your list update and you can view your favourite task by touching star icon.

 ![mobile](http://apps.kgfsl.com/proliveapitest/logs/MobileApp1.png)